-The leaked embassy cable states that over the past 30 years 135 defendants have been extradited to the US, along with “dozens of direct deportations” for offenses including murder, child molestation, narcotics trafficking, money laundering, fraud, intellectual property violations, corruption, and cyber-crime.
+The leaked embassy cable states that over the past 30 years 135 defendants have been extradited to the US, along with “dozens of direct deportations” for offences including murder, child molestation, narcotics trafficking, money laundering, fraud, intellectual property violations, corruption, and cyber-crime.

 In the five years following the establishment of the Immigration and Customs Enforcement (ICE) division office in Bangkok 500 cases of immigration scams, financial crimes, trafficking in weapons and persons, and pedophilia had been investigated in cooperation with Thai authorities.

-Highlighting the then ongoing extradition process involving alleged Russian arms dealer Viktor Bout, the leaked cable notes that former US president George W. Bush had “mentioned the importance of the case [to] the then-PM Samak in August 2008”.
+Highlighting the then ongoing extradition process involving alleged Russian arms dealer Viktor Bout, the leaked cable notes that former US president George W. Bush had “mentioned the importance of the case [to] the then-PM Samak Sundaravej in August 2008”.

 Referring to an application for the extradition to the US of Iranian national Jamshid Ghassemi for arms export violations that was denied in 2008 after intense pressure from Iranian authorities, the leaked cable says the Bangkok embassy is “determined that the outcome of the Ghassemi application will not be repeated”.